beginning of content

 What is a stroke?

-What are the symptoms of a stroke?
+What are the signs and symptoms of a stroke?

 The 'FAST' test for stroke symptoms, which can save a person's life.

 Remember that a stroke is always a medical emergency.
-The longer it takes to get treatment, the more likely there will be stroke-related brain damage afterwards.
+The longer it takes to get treatment, the more likely there will be brain damage afterwards.

 What causes a stroke?

-Ischaemic strokes
+Ischaemic stroke

 Haemorrhagic stroke

-Haemorrhagic strokes can also be caused by a cerebral aneurysm (a weak spot in an artery wall) bursting from sudden pressure or trauma.
+A haemorrhagic stroke happens when the wall of a blood vessel in your brain suddenly tears.
+It can also be caused by a cerebral aneurysm (a weak spot in an artery wall) bursting from sudden pressure or trauma.

-There are 2 types of haemorrhagic strokes:
+There are 2 types of haemorrhagic stroke:

 What will increase my risk of having a stroke?